jedwvv/KanjiPy/README.md

 ## To change to your own personalised Kanji list:
 1. Make a json text file in the folder `'databases/'`.
-2. In a dictionary format, enter your kanji entries as key, value pairs.
+2. In a dictionary format, enter your kanji entries as key, value pairs where key is the kanji, and value is its hiragana reading.
 3. In the `kanjipy.py` script, change the `filedir` variable to store the directory of your new json file (Line 12).
 The location is commented near the top of the script for easy access.

 See existing `databases/` folder for examples of these text files.